What is public intoxication?

 What are the penalties for a public intoxication conviction?

-Penalties for a public intoxication conviction will vary both by jurisdiction and whether the individual has prior offenses.
-In most states and counties, public intoxication is usually charged as a misdemeanor offense, which can mean jail time, fines, community service, probation, or any combination of the above.
-Having prior public intoxication convictions can increase these penalties.
-Some jurisdictions also require that the individual charged with public intoxication be committed to a drug and/or alcohol treatment center for a number of days or weeks as well.
+If convicted, sentences vary both by jurisdiction and whether the individual has prior offenses.
+In most states and counties, it is usually charged as a misdemeanor offense, which can mean jail time, fines, a number of hours community service, probation, or any combination of the above.
+Having prior convictions can increase these penalties.
+Some jurisdictions also require that the individual charged with public intoxication be committed to a drug, substance and/or alcohol treatment center for a number of days or weeks as well to address the alcoholism or addiction.
+The idea is to address the nature of addiction early.

-Even as a misdemeanor charge, a public intoxication conviction will stay on an individual’s permanent criminal record.
-Not only can this be embarrassing, it also may affect an individual’s ability to be admitted into educational programs or to become employed, as many institutions and employers will request information about criminal records.
+Even as a misdemeanor charge, a public intoxication offense will stay on an individual’s permanent criminal record.
+Not only can this be embarrassing for people, but it also may affect an individual’s ability to be admitted into educational programs or cause them to have trouble becoming employed.